lucapdr01/lucapdr01/README.md

 ---

 ### :woman_technologist: About Me :
-I am currently pursuing a bachelor's degree in Automation Engineering, with a deep passion for software development, startups, and running.
+I am currently pursuing a Master's degree in Computer Science Engineering, with a deep passion for software development, startups, and running.
 My journey began with gaining valuable work experience at a small DeFi company, where I honed my skills.
 Building upon that foundation, I co-founded a web3 startup with a group of like-minded friends, taking on the role of leading software development for our supply chain tracking protocol.
 Looking ahead, my aspirations lie in becoming a proficient software architect, leveraging my expertise to contribute to larger companies.
 Simultaneously, I strive to maintain my connection to the vibrant startup ecosystem by offering my technical guidance and insights as a trusted advisor.
 I am eager to embrace the opportunities that lie ahead and continue my professional growth in both established and entrepreneurial settings.

  ---